-The COSEWIC assessment report (2014) for mountain caribou includes Aboriginal traditional knowledge suggesting that habitat fragmentation resulting from roads, railways, and industrial development has negative effects on caribou and habitat through elevated noise, dust, pollution, and contaminants; these effects can then result in population decline or abandonment of range (i.e., 'chase' caribou northwards).
-This information was shared by Aboriginal traditional knowledge holders in BC, but would likely have some relevance to Yukon and NWT populations.
+The COSEWIC assessment report (2014) for mountain caribou includes Indigenous traditional knowledge suggesting that habitat fragmentation resulting from roads, railways, and industrial development has negative effects on caribou and habitat through elevated noise, dust, pollution, and contaminants; these effects can then result in population decline or abandonment of range (i.e., 'chase' caribou northwards).
+This information was shared by Indigenous traditional knowledge holders in BC, but would likely have some relevance to Yukon and NWT populations as well.